-Abundance estimates of the North Atlantic bowhead whales have been estimated from aerial surveys using line transects, surveys from vessels, and from capture-mark-recapture studies.
-Canada and Greenland survey the utilized EC-WG stock and Greenland and Norway survey the Svalbard-Barents Sea stock.
+Abundance estimates of the North Atlantic bowhead whales have been generated from aerial surveys using line transects, surveys from vessels, and from mark-recapture studies.
+Surveys conducted in Canada and Greenland have estimated the abundance of the EC-WG stock, while those carried out by Greenland and Norway have been used for the Svalbard-Barents Sea stock.

 Total abundance in the Northern Atlantic in 2016: ~8000 bowheads

-Total abundance in 2016 of the North Atlantic bowhead whale stocks (the EC-WG stock and the Svalbard-Barents Sea stock) amounts to nearly 8,000 bowheads.
+In 2016, total abundance of the North Atlantic bowhead whale stocks (the EC-WG stock and the Svalbard-Barents Sea stock) was estimated as being nearly 8,000 animals.

-Based on Bayesian analyses of genetic capture-mark-recapture data Frasier et al. (2015) estimated a total abundance estimate of 7,660 (95% HDI 4,500–11,100) for the EC-WG bowhead whale population.
+Based on Bayesian analyses of genetic mark-recapture data, Frasier et al. (2015) estimated a total abundance estimate of 7,660 (95% CI: 4,500–11,100) for the EC-WG bowhead whale population.
 The results are consistent with a population increase throughout the 19-year study period.

 A case study: Increasing abundance of bowhead whales in West Greenland

-Bowhead whales have been protected since 1931 apart from limited subsistence whaling.
-The EC-WG stocks and the Bering-Chukchi-Beaufort stock are subject to subsistence whaling while the two other stocks are fully protected.
+Bowhead whales have been protected since 1931, apart from limited and low levels of subsistence whaling.
+Only the EC-WG stocks and the Bering-Chukchi-Beaufort stock are subject to subsistence whaling, while the two other recognised management stocks are fully protected.

-Abundance estimates, trends and current status from the International Union for Conservation of Nature, the IUCN Red List of Threatened Species (IUCN 2016), of the four bowhead whale stocks are summarized in the table below.
-The IUCN operates with a separate status for each of the four stocks.
+Abundance estimates, trends and current status from the International Union for Conservation of Nature (IUCN) Red List of Threatened Species (IUCN 2016) for the four bowhead whale stocks are also summarised in the table below.
+The IUCN operates with a separate status for each of the four management stocks.

-The Convention on International Trade in Endangered Species of Wild Fauna and Flora CITES lists the bowhead whale as one mega-population grouping the four recognized populations in the Appendix I – ‘threatened with extinction’.
+The Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) lists the bowhead whale as one mega-population, grouping the four recognised populations in Appendix I – ‘threatened with extinction’.
 CITES does not distinguish between the status of the different stocks.
-As is the case for the fin whale (see also fin whale – Stock status) pooling of different populations together under a single listing can be misleading as the stocks are by definition reproductively isolated and may have very different conservation histories.
-This is particularly dangerous when the populations pooled together are very different in size, as is the case for the EC-WG and Bering-Chukchi-Beaufort stocks that are much larger than the Svalbard-Barents Sea and Okhotsk Sea stocks (NAMMCO 2016).
+As is the case for the fin whale (see also fin whale – Stock status), pooling of different populations together under a single listing can be misleading as the stocks are by definition reproductively isolated and may have very different conservation histories.
+This is particularly misleading when the populations pooled together are very different in size, as is the case for the EC-WG and Bering-Chukchi-Beaufort stocks, which are much larger than the Svalbard-Barents Sea and Okhotsk Sea stocks (NAMMCO 2016).

 Commercial bowhead whaling was prohibited in 1931.
-Canada and Greenland resumed hunting bowheads from the EC-WG stock in 1996 and 2008 as aboriginal subsistence whaling.
+Canada and Greenland resumed hunting bowheads from the EC-WG stock in 1996 and 2008 in the form of aboriginal subsistence whaling.

 Management measures in NAMMCO member countries

-The last updated list of laws and regulation in NAMMCO countries regarding hunting of marine mammals (a.o. protection and hunting methods) can be found here.
+The last updated list of laws and regulations in NAMMCO countries regarding the hunting of marine mammals (including protection and hunting methods) can be found here.

-There is no private ownership of land, sea or living resources.
+There is no private ownership of land, sea or living resources in Greenland.
 Hunting grounds and game animals are open to harvest and use by Greenlandic citizens, subject to hunting licenses.
-However, only persons with a full-time occupational hunting license are allowed to hunt large whales, and there are a number of important conditions and limitations, including those related to catch limits, methods of hunting, training and reporting.
+However, only persons with a full-time occupational hunting license are allowed to hunt large whales and there are a number of important conditions and limitations, including those related to catch limits, methods of hunting, training and reporting.

-Bowhead whales in Norway are fully protected.
-Whaling is under the authority of the Ministry of Trade, Industry and Fisheries (Government of Norway, 2016).
-Currently, the common minke whale (Balaenoptera acutorostrata) is the only legally hunted whale species in Norway.
+Bowhead whales are fully protected in Norway.
+Whaling is under the authority of the Ministry of Trade, Industry and Fisheries (Government of Norway 2016).
+Currently, the common minke whale (Balaenoptera acutorostrata) is the only whale species that can be legally hunted in Norway.

 Hunting and utilisation